The Evolution of Digital identity

 |Financial and operational sustainability|

 Note that at least two of the principles are directly linked to new ICTs, namely, reducing the digital divide and using open standards.
-Most others, in turn, could undoubtedly be enhanced in both design and implementation of new technologies are factored in from the very start.
+In turn, most others could undoubtedly be enhanced in both design and implementation of new technologies are factored in from the very start.

 Figure 3 shows the relation between unregistered populations and the ICT Development Index created by the ITU.